icgrp/bert/docs/tutorials/huffman/huffman.md

 * It then writes ascending input to the `rawTextMem` and an identity encoding as the Huffman table in the running design, and then checks the encoded results in the `resultMem` to verify they are correct.

 The application allocates memory to use for its activities.
 Before executing it, you need to tell the SDK how much memory it will use.
 To do this, edit the `ldscript.ld` in SDK:
-* on the left, if necessary, click on triangle to the left of huffman_demo to list its contents
+* On the left, if necessary, click on triangle to the left of huffman_demo to list its contents
-* click on triangle to the left of src to list its contents
+* Click on triangle to the left of src to list its contents
-*  double-click the on `lscript.ld` file to open.
+* Double-click the on `lscript.ld` file to open.

 The default heap size of the program is too small to store the configuration frames needed to write to memories.
 In the worst case, all 4 memories exist in different frame ranges.
 The bits of a BRAM36/18 span 256 frames (+1 dummy frame for flushing the data).
 Thus, we need enough memory to hold 4 x 257 frames, and each frame is 93 x 4 bytes.
 So the approximate memory usage is 382,416 bytes.
 Round up and set the heap size to 0x60000 (6 followed by 4 zeros -- this is hex for roughly 400 kilobytes).
 For more discussion on how to size the heap, see the 'Dynamic Memory Usage' section in [the BERT API documentation](../../embedded/bert.md).
 Once changed, select File->Save from top menu to apply the changes and rebuild the program.